-I am feeling pretty good about the progress, albeit slow, I’ve made replacing household products with safe and clean alternatives.
-However, one product I haven’t tackled and need to is toothpaste.
+I am feeling pretty good about the progress, albeit slow, replacing household products with safe and clean alternatives.
+However, toothpaste is one product I haven’t tackled and need to.
 It goes into our mouth 2 times per day, 365 days per year.
 I know you spit it out, but it’s probably safe to say we end up swallowing a smidgen, and over time, I can imagine the amount of swallowed toothpaste adds up.
 My 2½ year old will also be brushing with “normal” toothpaste soon and he certainly will swallow some.
 It raises an interesting question about what we’re actually ingesting.

 What’s in Toothpaste?

 According to the American Dental Association, toothpaste contains the following parts with examples of each, and why they’re included.

 Abrasives to remove debris and residual surface stains.
 Examples include calcium carbonate, dehydrated silica gels, hydrated aluminum oxides, magnesium carbonate, phosphate salts and silicates.

 Fluoride to strengthen tooth enamel and remineralize tooth decay.

 Humectants to prevent water loss in the toothpaste.
 Examples include glycerol, propylene, glycol and sorbitol.

 Flavoring agents, sweeteners, and coloring agents.
 Examples include saccharin and other sweeteners to provide taste.

 Thickening agents or binders to stabilize the toothpaste formula.
 They include mineral colloids, natural gums, seaweed colloids or synthetic cellulose.